vanities/vanities.github.io/_posts/2025-04-09-the-rise-of-the-no-coder.markdown

 ## Final Thoughts

 I’m not against AI-assisted development.
 In fact, I love it.
 But if we’re not careful, vibe coding turns into code entropy.
-And no one wants to debug a codebase written by ten different copilots on autopilot.
+No one wants to debug a codebase written by ten different copilots on autopilot, and they certainly don't want to clean it up later.
+Nobody wants to own a shitbase.

 Eventually, your whole codebase will be in context, but before that, we need to be careful about the AI code we’re accepting.
 It’s like a new hire who’s great at their job but doesn’t know the company culture yet.
 They need guidance.